 Alewife’s sustainable catch comes in surprise cuts.
 Skate chop, anyone?
-The bone-in, kite-shaped fish is decked out with pickled pineapple that gives the dish, splayed over a pool of green curry, a sweet-sour lilt.
+The kite-shaped fish is decked out with pickled pineapple that gives the dish, splayed over a pool of green curry, a sweet-sour lilt.
 The chef has also been known to serve monkfish rib cages, buttermilk-bathed and fried, the aquatic equivalent of pork ribs.
 Speaking of turf, Gregory entertains the meat-and-potatoes set with juicy pork tenderloin fanned along a puddle of refried lentils smothered with thinly sliced charred peppers — everything good to the last mop.

 Dessert includes soft-serve ice cream in fun flavor combinations (chocolate-cherry swirled into a spire with banana ice cream on my visit).
 The cool confection is an easy execution for restaurants, but Gregory also likes how it plays into a sunny boardwalk theme.
 In addition, there might be moist poundcake served with whatever fruit is at its peak, all but buried under a loose drift of whipped cream.

 From first sip to last crumb, Gregory’s vision is to drive for.